bcdev/lc-cci-toolbox/lc-user-tools/src/main/bin/common/readme.txt

             Specifies south bound of the regional subset.
         -Pwest=<degree>
             Specifies west bound of the regional subset.
+        -PtargetDir=<dirPath>
+            Specifies the directory where the target will be written.
+It is written as NetCDF-4 file.
+            If already a file with the same name/path exists, it will be overwritten.
+            (see "Output File Naming Convention" )
         <sourceFilePath>
             The source file to create a regional subset from.